mripv6/piperInstall/README.md

 version of piper.
 The resulting voice model will be compatible with the MIT licensed version of piper used in N1MM.
 These scripts have been tested under Linux Mint 22.
 They may work under other versions of linux and perhaps Windows WSL.

+Others are working on scripts to use with
+Windows 11, which probably makes more sense because N1MM also runs under Windows and users aren't likely to have multiple computers.
+I used my Linux computer because it has more horse power.
+Plus, I have some other AI based projects in mind.
+I considered using Docker, but decided to avoid the extra work.

-Training a model using 45 sentences takes about 45 minutes on my Linux computer, which has a RTX4060TI GPU and 16 thread CPU.
+Training a model using 45-50 sentences takes about 45 minutes on my Linux computer, which has a RTX 4060TI GPU and 16 thread CPU.
 I decided to use more sentences than the standard 7 used by K3CT.
+This is a work in progress.

 Consult the file piper-stu.txt for detailed information.
 That file was started using the instuctions from K3CT.
 I modifed and added to the instructions as